 We are delighted to announce the top three stories from May’s entries are (in alphabetical order):

 The theme for April was ‘It’s in the stars’.
-The three top stories will now go through to the final judging and the top ten prize-winning authors (not necessarily the same as the top ten stories as no author can win more than one prize) will be announced at the 2018 BeaconLit literary festival on Saturday 11th July but very sadly we’ve have had to postpone the festival until next year (Sat 10th July).
+The three top stories will now go through to the final judging and the top ten prize-winning authors (not necessarily the same as the top ten stories as no author can win more than one prize).
+They were going to be announced at the 2020 BeaconLit literary festival on Saturday 11th July but very sadly we’ve have had to postpone the festival until next year (Sat 10th July).
 The results will therefore be announced here and on the main website (link below) and the winners contacted.

-If your story for this month isn’t listed above, you are welcome to do whatever you like with your submission hereon in.
-If your story is listed, it’s possible that it could be placed in the top three which will be announced (and possibly read out) at the festival then published on this website (and on http://www.beaconlit.co.uk) in July so please do not send it elsewhere until after the final results are announced.
+If your story for this month isn’t listed in the above three, you are welcome to do whatever you like with your submission hereon in.
+If your story is listed, it’s possible that it could be placed in the ultimate top ten* which will be published on this website (and on http://www.beaconlit.co.uk) in July so please do not send it elsewhere until after the final results are announced.

 If you have requested, and paid for, critique, this will be with you in the next few days.